The Team

 Chiu has reported extensively across mainland China, Hong Kong, Macau, and Mongolia for leading media outlets including The Economist, The Globe & Mail, AFP, The Guardian, Foreign Policy, AP, and the South China Morning Post.
 She is a frequent commentator for broadcasters such as the BBC, NPR, CBC, and CTV.

 She previously served as B.C. bureau chief for the Toronto Star, reported on international affairs, and led China technology coverage at Rest of World.
-She is also the founder and co-chair of NüVoices, an editorial NGO that elevates diverse expert perspectives on China.
+She is also the founder and co-chair of NüVoices, an editorial platform that elevates diverse expert perspectives on China.

 China Unbound